Yash-C1/Deep-Convolutional-GANs-for-house-exterioir-design-generation/README.md

 ## Visualizing Training Progress -
-  You can track the training progress of ExteriorVision's DCGAN model epoch by epoch.
+  The training progress of ExteriorVision's DCGAN model can be tracked epoch by epoch.
 I have implemented GPU acceleration using Kaggle's GPU infrastructure, allowing you to visualize the generated home design images throughout the training process.